What if you had a robot? What if your robot could deliver promotions to your customers and prospects whenever you want?

 (Below I’ll show you how to discover their questions and problems in the Superpower “Gather Business Intelligence”)

-The #1 Superpower in this list is build a lasting relationship with your past, present, and prospective customers by giving them relevant and valuable content.
+The #1 Superpower in this list is building a lasting relationship with your past, present, and prospective customers by giving them relevant and valuable content.

 2. Build Small Army of Supporters